-- Select the output or the connection line and select the menu command Edit > Delete or press . - 2.
+- 1. Select the output or the connection line and select the menu command Edit > Delete or press . - 2.
 If you click "Yes" in response to the prompt for confirmation, the interconnections are deleted.

-If you respond by clicking "No", no interconnection is deleted.
+If you click "No" in response to the prompt for confirmation, no interconnection is deleted.